Stanford-NavLab/gnss_lib_py/docs/source/reference/reference.rst

 below for new features or functionality.

     * :code:`algorithms` : This directory contains localization algorithms.
-    * :code:`core` : This directory contains functionality that is commonly used to deal with GNSS measurements.
     * :code:`parsers` : This directory contains functions to read and process various GNSS data/file types.
-    * :code:`utils` : This directory contains visualization functions and other code that is non-critical to the most common GNSS use cases.
+    * :code:`utils` : This directory contains functionality that is
+      commonly used to deal with GNSS measurements.

 Details about Measurement Class
 -------------------------------